 My Thoughts on the Materials

 The overall system drives the results.
 Generally why I agree with their system is that they don’t dress it up too much.
 The overall system they laid out gives you an idea of the different phases of the investing life cycle.
-It frames you to think which part of the investing life cycle you are currently at.
+It frames you to think about which part of the investing life cycle you are currently at.

 I do have my own overall system.
 It is slightly different but the core phases are rather similar.
 In my opinion, you can reference greatly the investing system of others.
 However, your temperament, understanding will affect how different your system is compared to other investors.

-Understand and force yourself to live through the system of good practitioners .
+Understand and force yourself to live through the system of good practitioners.
 Then reflect upon your temperament and understanding and tweak it accordingly.

 Investment Quadrant Equips you with Competencies.
 You sign up for this course if you have no idea all the competencies that you come across in stock investing.
-From gross profit, PEG, business momentum shifts, economics of scale, if these are unfamiliar to you, this course introduce them to you.
+From gross profit, PEG, business momentum shifts, the economics of scale, if these are unfamiliar to you, this course introduces them to you.
 And there are quite a number of them.
 There are 4 quadrants and the business and financial quadrant shows you how much knowledge you need to at least know.

 This is a practitioner’s take on stock investing.
-There are too many courses out there that uses the word value investing.
+There are too many courses out there that use the word value investing.
 This one comes more from the point of view of folks who have gone through the trials and tribulations of stock prospecting day in and day out.

 They systematize how they look at stock prospecting and this is the product you get.